adamko-dev/dokkatoo/examples/multimodule-example/dokka/parentProject/childProjectA/ModuleA.md

-# Module childProjectB
+# Module childProjectA
-This is the child module b
+This is the child module A

 # Package demo
 This package contains a few examples of Dokka usage.